Architecture

 VoidBox = Agent(Skills) + Isolation

-A VoidBox binds declared skills (MCP servers, CLI tools, procedural knowledge files, reasoning engines) to an isolated execution environment.
+A VoidBox binds declared skills (MCP servers, CLI tools, procedural knowledge files, OCI images, reasoning engines) to an isolated execution environment.
 Boxes compose into pipelines where output flows between stages, each in a fresh VM.

 Component Diagram